Mardi Gras West Virginia Casino Resort Hot

 Casino Size: 90,000 Square Feet

-Games Offered: Slots, Video Poker, Video Keno, Video Blackjack, Blackjack, Craps, Roulette, Three Card Poker, Four Card Poker, Let it Ride, Big Six Wheel, Mini-Baccarat, Poker
+Games Offered: Slots, Video Poker, Video Keno, Video Blackjack, Blackjack, Craps, Roulette, Three Card Poker, Four Card Poker, Let it Ride, Big Six Wheel, Poker

 Overnight RV Parking: No